Last updated on May 12th, 2019

 33. Football (soccer) is the most popular sport in Kenya.

-#22.
-The main economic activity in Kenya is farming.
+34. The main economic activity in Kenya is farming.
 The country is among the top exporters of coffee, tea, flowers, and pyrethrum.
-Due to their quality, Kenyan coffee and tea is normally grabbed the moment it reaches the international market.
+Due to their quality, Kenyan coffee and tea are normally grabbed the moment it reaches the international market.

-#25.
-Entertainment is a crucial aspect of Kenyans’ lives.
-The most common forms of local entertainment include traditional dancing, storytelling and bullfighting.
+37. Entertainment is a crucial aspect of Kenyans’ lives.
+The most common forms of local entertainment include traditional dancing, storytelling, and bullfighting.

-#29.
-Kenya promulgated its new constitution in 2010, thereby introducing a bicameral house composed of a senate and parliament.
+40. Kenya promulgated its new constitution on 27 August 2010, thereby introducing a bicameral house composed of a senate and parliament.
+After the 1963 independence constitution, the constitution has seen two major reforms – one in 1969 and the other in 2010.
 The country also has a system of governance enabled through its 47 counties.

 |Independence||12 December 1963 (from the UK)|